Table of contents

 3. Keep it Short

 This is a video resume, not a speech.
 It is easy to get carried away while filming.
-A video resume should be no longer than 2 minutes lest you want to bore the remote hiring manager.
+A video resume should be no longer than 2 minutes before you want to bore the remote hiring manager.
 Short videos are easier for the employer to evaluate.
 Saves you and them a lot of time.

 4. Edit Your Video